-At the northern end of the Vale Village, the skyline is changing rapidly as we are building a brand new hall of residence comprising a new tower and three low rise blocks to form the new Chamberlain Hall.
+At the northern end of the Vale Village, the skyline changed dramatically between 2014 and 2016, as we built a brand new hall of residence comprising a new tower and three low rise blocks to form the new Chamberlain.

 The landscape was dramatically changed when the 50-year-old Eden Tower was removed at the start of 2014.
 Previously known as High Hall, the tower, and its associated blocks of Hampton and Chelwood wings were demolished after studies revealed it would be uneconomic to refurbish them and would not provide the quality of accommodation which the University of Birmingham desires for students.

-Students who live in the tower accommodation will benefit from views across the Vale, a grade 2 historic park and garden, whilst those on the very upper floors will enjoy vistas across the city.
+Students who live in the tower accommodation benefit from views across the Vale, a grade 2 historic park and garden, whilst those on the very upper floors will enjoy vistas across the city.
 The three low rise blocks have been designed to sit at an angle to maximise views into the Vale both from the accommodation itself but also for passers-by and residents along Church Road which sits at the top of the Vale.